 In this article, we’ll take a look at the Eye of Ra and the Eye of Horus, how they’re different and what they symbolize.

 The first of the two symbols historically is the Eye of Ra.
 It emerged together with the cult of Ra after the unification of the Lower Egypt and Upper Egypt kingdoms.

 The symbol had a pretty simple and recognizable design – a large bronze or golden disc with two rearing cobras on its sides.
-The disc represents the sun of which Ra is god.
+The disc represents the sun, that is, Ra.

 Similarly, the Upper (southern) Egyptian Kingdom had its own patron goddess, the vulture goddess Nekhbet.
 Like Wadjet, Nekhbet also had its special headdress – the Hedjet white vulture crown.
-And while both the white Hedjet headdress and the red Deshret headdress were used for the crowns of the pharaohs of unified Egypt, only Wadjet’s Uraeus cobra made it into the Eye of Ra symbol.
+And while both the white Hedjet crown and the red Deshret crown were combined into the one the pharaohs of unified Egypt wore, only Wadjet’s Uraeus cobra made it into the Eye of Ra symbol.